emnify/product-docs/docs/services/security.md

 ## IMEI lock

-For device manufacturers, SIM card theft is an issue because pluggable SIM cards can be removed from a device and then used to gain free internet access.
+For device manufacturers, eSIM card theft is an issue because pluggable eSIM cards can be removed from a device and then used to gain free internet access.
-The [IMEI lock](/glossary#imei-lock)  feature prevents the use of SIM card in any other device by bounding the SIM to an IMEI.
+The [IMEI lock](/glossary#imei-lock)  feature prevents the use of eSIM card in any other device by bounding the eSIM to an IMEI.
 The [IMEI](/glossary#imei---international-mobile-equipment-identification-number) is a unique device identifier.
-When the automatic IMEI lock is configured, the emnify platform will bind the SIM cards to the first device that establishes a data connection.
+When the automatic IMEI lock is configured, the emnify platform will bind the eSIM cards to the first device that establishes a data connection.
 All future device connections will only be allowed from this device.